 Complying with the electrical safety guidance on electrical equipment and portable heaters to minimise the risk of fire.
-Combustible materials such as paper, cardboard and textiles should be kept at a safe distance from electrical equipment and appliances.
+Combustible materials such as paper, cardboard and textiles should be kept at least 500mm from electrical equipment and appliances.
 All waste should be removed promptly.
-Never leave waste in staircases, corridors, lobbies, etc. All members of staff are required to take a Fire safety awareness training where you will be taught what to do in case of a fire, the types of extinguishers available and their use.
-The fire safety aware- ness training will be conducted by HSE supervisor.
+Never leave waste in staircases, corridors, lobbies, etc. All members of staff are required to take a Fire safety aware- ness training where you will be taught what to do in case of a fire, the types of extinguishers available and their use.
+The fire safety awareness training will be conducted by HSE supervisor.